stewy33/safety-tooling/README.md

 ### Updating dependencies
 We only pin top-level dependencies only to make cross-platform development easier.

-- To add a new python dependency, add a line to `requirements.txt`.
+- To add a new python dependency, add a line to `pyproject.toml`.
+If it is only for development, add it to `requirements_dev.txt`.
-- To upgrade a dependency, bump the version number in `requirements.txt`.
+- To upgrade a dependency, bump the version number in `pyproject.toml`.

-Run `pip install -r requirements.txt` after edits have been made to the requirements file.

-To check for outdated dependencies, run `pip list --outdated`.
+To check for outdated dependencies, run `uv pip list --outdated`.

 ## Usage